nitefood/asn/README.md

 The core behind it revolves around [ncat](https://nmap.org/ncat/), a very robust and stable netcat-like network tool.
 This is the actual "server" listening for incoming connection, and spawning connection handlers (that is, 'single-purpose' instances of the `asn` script itself) as clients connect.

-If you decide to open it to the outside (i.e.: binding it to something that is not localhost, and launching traces from outside your local machine), please bear in mind that there is no authentication mechanism (yet) integrated into the code, so theoretically anybody with the right URL could *spawn traceroutes from your server* and view the results.
+If you decide to open it to the outside (i.e.: binding it to something that is not localhost, and launching traces from outside your local machine), please bear in mind that there is no authentication mechanism (yet) integrated into the code, so theoretically anybody with the right URL could *spawn traceroutes from your server* and view the results (bear in mind however that the server sanitizes user input by stripping any dangerous characters).

 To contrast that, fortunately `ncat` implements a robust allow/deny logic (based both on command line parameters and files, a la `/etc/hosts.allow` and `hosts.deny`).
 The script supports passing parameters directly to `ncat`, therefore it's possible to make full use of its filtering capabilities and lock the server to a restricted range of trusted IPs.